shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 That was PC-based control, in the sense that a server running *Linux* received (*TCP/IP*) the current position of the robot, compared with the desired motion it should perform and issued new position commands.
-This required sub-millisecond latency which in turn required some Linux black magic, like pinning threads to CPU cores, real-time thread scheduling, locking memory before the control loop started and other low-level stuff.
+This required sub-millisecond latency which in turn required some Linux black magic, like pinning threads to CPU cores, real-time thread scheduling, locking memory at start up and other low-level stuff.
 This was implemented in *C++*, while *Python* was used for some coordination and monitoring tasks without low-latency requirements.

 I mostly worked on Shadow's flagship product the [Dexterous Hand](https://www.shadowrobot.com/products/dexterous-hand)